sykhangdha/MangaViewer/README.md

    Alternatively, you can clone or download the source code from this repository.

 2. **Install the Plugin**
-   - Unzip the downloaded file.
-   - Upload the unzipped folder to your `wp-content/plugins/` directory on your WordPress server.
+   - Upload plugin to wordpress

 3. **Activate the Plugin**
    Go to your WordPress admin panel (`wp-admin`), then navigate to **Plugins > Installed Plugins**.
 Find **Manga Viewer** in the list and click **Activate**.